-PSY-686 Research Practicum: Psychology, 5 semester credits
+PSY-686C Research Practicum Presentation: Psychology

 Development of a broad set of research skills serves as preparation for conducting dissertation research.
-Students are required to obtain a minimum of 200 hours of research training experience prior to the approval of the dissertation proposal.
-This 200-hour research practicum consists of supervised, hands-on applied research training.
-Students with substantial prior research experience should plan their 200 hours to develop skills in new areas.
-Research practicum must result in a research product submitted for peer review (e.g., conference proposal, journal article manuscript).
-All research practicum hours must be reviewed and pre-approved (i.e., before the student begins the practicum) by the Program Director.
-Program Director approval is also required upon completion of the research practicum for these hours to be recorded as complete.
-Hours are recorded at the ratio of 40 clock hours equals 1 semester credit.

-Delivery Method: In-person/Blended Grading Default: Credit/No Credit
+This series of three courses must result in a research product submitted for peer review (e.g., conference proposal, journal article manuscript).

+This third course in the series will focus on the completion of the research project and presentation or publication preparation.

+All research practicum proposals must be reviewed and pre-approved (i.e., before the student begins the practicum) by the Program Director.

+Pre-requisites: PSY-686B

-At the completion of research practicum, students will be able to:
+Learning Outcome(s): At the completion of research practicum, students will be able to:

-- 1. conceptualize new research ideas based on prior research and relevant theory - 2. articulate testable research hypotheses - 3. design research that tests their hypotheses - 4. prepare IRB protocols and research materials - 5. analyze research data and interpret the results - 6. present research results at the doctoral level through conference proposals and presentations and/or journal article manuscripts - 7. design and conduct research in accordance with legal, ethical and regulatory requirements - 8. design and conduct research that considers relevant individual and cultural diversity factors
+- 1. present research results at the doctoral level through conference proposals and presentations and/or journal article manuscripts - 2. design and conduct research in accordance with legal, ethical and regulatory requirements - 3. design and conduct research that considers relevant individual and cultural diversity factors

-PSY-689 Asmt- Memory Assessment, 1 semester credits
+PSY-689 Asmt- Memory Assessment